How to Teach An 18 Month Old to Share Without Forced Sharing

 Why an 18 Month Old Isn’t Ready to Share Yet

-This isn’t selfishness.
-It’s cognitive development.
+It’s development.

 Why Forcing Sharing Often Backfires

-Many well-meaning adults say:
+Many well-meaning adults instinctively say things like:

 “Share.”